UoMResearchIT/programming_with_python/_episodes/02-dictionaries.md

 {: .callout}

 > ## Key Uniqueness Warning
-> Key have to be unique; you cannot have two keys with the same name.
-If you try to add a > key with a name already used you will overwrite the value of the previous one.
+> Keys have to be unique; you cannot have two keys with the same name.
+If you try to add an item using a key already present in the dictionary you will overwrite the previous value.
 >
 > ~~~
 > print('Original dictionary:', d)
-> d['alice']=12
+> d['alice'] = 12
 > print('New dictionary:', d)
 > ~~~
 > {: .language-python}